AngKhaiPin/Assignment-Cpp/PART2.md

 15. Improved on pod object to damage the nearest zombie.
 16. Implemented the part where alien got defeated by zombie.
 17. When alien got defeated by zombie, will ask user restart the game or not.
+18. Added gameover function
-18. Added save and load command.
+19. Added save and load command.
-19. Implemented functions to save and load game files.
+20. Implemented functions to save and load game files.
-20.
+21.

 ### To Do